bitmakerlabs/wdi-march-2017/16-A-routing-and-controllers-intro-lesson/README.md

 In the above cases, both `333` and `spiderman_comic` will be matched as `:id`.

-## Path Helpers
+## URL and Path Helpers

-Along with deciding how it will dispatch an http request, the router can create Path and URL helpers that can be used in Controllers and Views.
+Along with deciding how it will dispatch an http request, the router can create URL and Path helpers that can be used in Controllers and Views.

 For example, if we add `as: 'product'` to the end of our route like so: